xamantra/momentum/docs/quick-start.md

     ```dart
     import 'package:momentum/momentum.dart';
     ```
-    You only have to import this one file alone and you'll be able to use all momentum api.
+    You only have to import this one file alone and you'll be able to use all momentum API.

 ## Example
 Copy this example counter app code and run it: